Achievable logoAchievable logo

 • Types include hinge joints (e.g., elbow) and ball-and-socket joints (e.g., hip).

-Joints facilitate movement by rotating around axes and can be classified based on the number of movement directions:
+Joints facilitate movement by rotating around axes.
+They can also be classified by the number of movement directions:

 • Uniaxial joints: Rotate about one axis (e.g., elbow).
 The knee, often called a hinge joint, has a changing axis of rotation throughout its range of motion.